stompetower/frantic/gfx/_vram_pages_in_png/VIEW_IMAGES.md

-# Overview over graphics in VRAM
+# Overview of graphics in VRAM

 ## During intro & story